 Following that, participants were required to repeat words they had read.
 It came out that the group that read aloud to themselves had the best word recall.
-When you talk and hear yourself speak at the same time, the brain is aided in storing knowledge.
+When you talk and hear yourself speak at the same time, the brain is assisted in storing knowledge.

 You may try switching to audiobooks.
 Listening to them engages the imagination and brain regions differently than quiet reading.

 Only 1% of the world’s population does not have a dominant hand.
 Everyone else writes, cuts food, paints, and so on with either the right or left hand.
 However, switching to your “other hand” will develop neuronal connections in your brain, sharpening your cognition and memory.
 Brush your teeth, clean, or wash the dishes with your opposite hand.
 It may appear difficult at first, but through tweaking, you will provide your brain with the ideal kind of stimulation.
 Simply continue doing this workout on a daily basis.